arasdk/fabric-code-samples/synapse_link/readme.md

 - The notebook uses soft-deletes, which means that records marked as deleted by Synapse Link will be marked as deleted in the Fabric table via the column IsDelete = 1.
 - If an error occurs for a given folder the script will abort and retry the folder the next time the notebook is run
 - Log messages are outputted to console and <incremental_merge_folder>/logs

+##Lakehouse setup
+In order for the notebook to work, the Fabric Lakehouse containing the synapse link files shortcut should be added and pinned as the default Lakehouse of the notebook.

 <br>